mvolkmann/blog/src/swift/swift-ui.md

             Text("This is my main view.")
             Button("Show Sheet") { isSheetPresented = true }
                 .buttonStyle(.bordered)
+                // This slides up from the bottom and covers ~90% of the screen.
+                // To cover the entire screen, call fullScreenCover instead.
                 .sheet(isPresented: $isSheetPresented) {
                     // Only need to pass this argument in approach #1.
                     //MySheetView(isPresented: $isSheetPresented)